 - Prepare a profile of yourself

 - Anticipate possible questions and write out responses to organize what you want to say.

 - Identify your strong points and develop stories from your past work or school experiences that demonstrate these points.
 Include specifics of the event in order to create a complete picture for the interviewer.

 Do practice interviews.
-Mock interviews are offered by the Career Office and provide a chance for the interviewees to view themselves in action on videotape.
+Mock interviews are offered by UCS and provide a chance for the interviewees to view themselves in action on videotape.